Forge Bible Bot

 The overlay displays verses, trivia, Jesus quotes, proverbs, study topics, the discussion queue, stream events (raids, follows, subs, cheers, channel points), shoutouts, a countdown timer, and celebration effects directly on your stream.
 It slides up, displays for a configurable duration, then fades out.
 Choose from 4 theme presets or set custom colors to match your branding.

-These instructions are for OBS Studio 32.1 (released March 2026).
-If you're using an older version, the steps are similar but some menu names may differ slightly.
+The instructions below are written for OBS Studio 32.1 (released March 2026), since it is the most widely used.
+The same browser-source workflow applies to Streamlabs Desktop, Meld Studio, and XSplit - the menu names differ, but the steps (add a Browser source, set 1920x1080, paste the overlay URL) are the same.
+If you're using an older OBS version, the steps are similar but some menu names may differ slightly.

 1 Copy your overlay URL — In your Dashboard, scroll down to the OBS Overlay section and copy the URL.
 It looks like: https://forgebiblebot.com/overlay/abc123...